ISRAEL BY FOOT – SERVICES FOR HIKERS IN ISRAEL

 SHORT WALKS AND UNIQUE PICNIC SPOTS

-In some regions we added on top of the Day-Hikes a bunch of very easy hikes.
+In some regions, we added on top of the Day-Hikes a bunch of very easy hikes.
 Easy walks up to 3 Km long, will bring you to amazing spots in Israel’s Nature.

 FREE CONSULTATION FOR HIKERS

-I am personally answering any questions regarding your plans on hiking in Israel.
+I am personally answering any questions regarding your plans for hiking in Israel.
 This service is provided free of charge with absolutely no obligation.
 My goal is that any tourist that would like to explore deeper into Israel’s nature will get the most out of his visit to our country!